boxblinkracer/phpunuhi/README.md

 If you have provided a rule for nestingDepth, then the validator will also verify the nesting level on storages that support nesting (JSON, PHP, ...)

+**Minimum Locale Coverage**

+If you provide either the CLI option "--min-coverage" or the attribute "minCoverage" in your configuration, then the validation will fail if the coverage is below the provided value.
+Please note that all provided coverage percentage values are tested against the coverage result of each translation set.

 ### 4.2 Validate Mess Command